JoeDunnStable/how_much_data/README.md

 ## Observations

-So far my results are close to Taleb's except for the cases where alpha is close to one.
-As Taleb mentions in his paper such distributions require huge amounts of data to produce reasonable estimates of the MAD and this fact is mirrored in the number of monte carlo runs or in the size the arrays used in the fast fourier transform.
+So far my results are close to Taleb's.
+As
+Taleb mentions in his paper such distributions require huge amounts of data to produce reasonable estimates of the MAD and this fact is mirrored in the number of monte carlo runs or in the size the arrays used in the fast fourier transform.
 I'm pushing the limit of my computer's capability for the cases where alpha = 1.25 or alpha = 1.5.
 The convolution is limited by the size of available memory and the monte carlo approach is limited by the amount of time and the number of processors available.
+The pinelis_taleb integral bypasses most of these problems, but it requires a very accurate calculation of the characteristic function and its derivative and some ingenuity in choosing the right contour for integration.

 I've experimented with other measures of scale, such as the 95% confidence interval spread, for which the amount of computation needed is much more modest, but these results may not be relevant if MAD is the measure which best characterizes the uncertainty.

-### Relationship with the Statble Distribution
+### Relationship with the Stable Distribution

 Almost all of the distributions modeled have an associated stable distribution that is asymptotically equivalent to the modeled distribution.
 The kappa for stable distributions